-The current (6th) edition of the Publication Manual of the American Psychological Association (APA Style Guide) should be used to guide manuscript formatting.
-A print or electronic manual can be purchased through a variety sources, or FPU Library staff can assist students with obtaining a copy of the manual.
+The current edition of the Publication Manual of the American Psychological Association (APA Style Guide) may be used to guide manuscript formatting.
+A print or electronic manual can be purchased through a variety sources or is available through the Florida Poly Library.

-NOTE: Students, in conjunction with Project Advisors or Committee Supervisor, may opt to use a non-APA reference/citation style, but all other aspects of the manuscript must conform to current APA style guidelines.
+Students, in conjunction with Project Advisors or Committee Supervisor, may opt to use a non-APA reference/citation style, but all other aspects of the manuscript must conform to current APA style guidelines.

-Following are some quick-reference APA and FPU specifications.
+Following are some quick-reference APA and Florida Poly specifications.
 Other solutions will be found in the resources listed above.